-The Preparing Future Faculty (PFF) program was a national initiative launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools (CGS).
+The Preparing Future Faculty (PFF) national initiative was launched in 1993 by the Association of American Colleges and Universities (AAC&U) and the Council of Graduate Schools (CGS).
 The initiative aimed to transform how graduate students prepared for academic careers in higher education.
 Today, these goals are even more urgent as higher education changes radically.
 PFF programs play a critical role in helping graduate students prepare for productive and balanced faculty lives of ethical and excellent scholarly practice, teaching, and service.
-For more information about the national PFF initiative, please visit the website.

 What is the nature of the world for which we prepare our students?
 What are our ethical responsibilities in preparing students for this world?
 We live in a global space rapidly increasing in complexity: